kavishdevar/hl-website/README.md

 # Website-slrpnk

-New frontend for hacklumina according to the main event theme....
+This is the frontend of the HackLumina website, it is based on SolarPunk theme, which is also the main event theme!